This exams and coursework information is for undergraduate and postgraduate taught students.

 Find out about exam resits including fees.

-Find out about late submission of coursework
+Find out about late submission of coursework (and online exams) and how to make a claim.

 Find out how your extenuating circumstances application is processed and assessed.